zaphpa/zaphpa/doc.md

 }
 ```

-Please note the "file" parameter to the `->addRouye()` call.
+Please note the "file" parameter to the `->addRoute()` call.
 This parameter indicates file where MyController class should be loaded from,
 if you do not already have the corresponding class loaded (through an auto-loader or explicit require() call).

 ## Routing to Entities